Aliases for APP Gene

 GeneCards Summary for APP Gene

 APP (Amyloid Beta Precursor Protein) is a Protein Coding gene.
-Diseases associated with APP include Cerebral Amyloid Angiopathy, Dutch, Italian, Iowa, Flemish, Arctic Variants and Alzheimer Disease.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Reelin Pathway (Cajal-Retzius cells).
-GO annotations related to this gene include identical protein binding and enzyme binding.
+Diseases associated with APP include Cerebral Amyloid Angiopathy, App-Related and Alzheimer Disease.
+Among its related pathways are Presenilin-Mediated Signaling and Activated TLR4 signalling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is APLP2.

 Functions as a cell surface receptor and performs physiological functions on the surface of neurons relevant to neurite growth, neuronal adhesion and axonogenesis.
+Interaction between APP molecules on neighboring cells promotes synaptogenesis (PubMed:25122912).
 Involved in cell mobility and transcription regulation through protein-protein interactions.
 Can promote transcription activation through binding to APBB1-KAT5 and inhibits Notch signaling through interaction with Numb.
 Couples to apoptosis-inducing pathways such as those mediated by G(O) and JIP.
 Inhibits G(o) alpha ATPase activity (By similarity).
-Acts as a kinesin I membrane receptor, mediating the axonal transport of beta-secretase and presenilin 1.
+Acts as a kinesin I membrane receptor, mediating the axonal transport of beta-secretase and presenilin 1 (By similarity).
+By acting as a kinesin I membrane receptor, plays a role in axonal anterograde transport of cargo towards synapes in axons (PubMed:17062754, PubMed:23011729).
 Involved in copper homeostasis/oxidative stress through copper ion reduction.
 In vitro, copper-metallated APP induces neuronal death directly or is potentiated through Cu(2+)-mediated low-density lipoprotein oxidation.
 Can regulate neurite outgrowth through binding to components of the extracellular matrix such as heparin and collagen I and IV.
 The splice isoforms that contain the BPTI domain possess protease inhibitor activity.
 Induces a AGER-dependent pathway that involves activation of p38 MAPK, resulting in internalization of amyloid-beta peptide and leading to mitochondrial dysfunction in cultured cortical neurons.
 Provides Cu(2+) ions for GPC1 which are required for release of nitric oxide (NO) and subsequent degradation of the heparan sulfate chains on GPC1.

 Appicans elicit adhesion of neural cells to the extracellular matrix and may regulate neurite outgrowth in the brain.